dorahu/dorahu.github.io/about.md

 title: About
 ---

 Dora Hu is Marriage Family Therapist Intern registered through the California Board of Behavioral Sciences.
-She offers counseling services through [Earth Circles Counseling Center]() in Oakland, supervised under Yvonne Beyer MFT #XXXXXXX.
+She offers counseling services through [Earth Circles Counseling Center](http://www.earthcirclescenter.com/index.html) in Oakland, supervised under Yvonne Beyer MFT #36544.

 Dora was born in Taiwan and raised in Hong Kong, and has been in America since the age of 18.
 Dora attended University of California, Santa Barbara, studying Psychology and later pursed her Master's Degree from Mount Saint Mary's University, Los Angeles.